 settings, but if you want more control you need to understand

 and how they can be changed.

-even allows a user to delete whole lists.
-In the first demo
+level that even allows a user to delete whole lists.
+Peter shows

-level.
-You can change this too and set unique permissions down to item level.
+permissions as the higher level.
+You can change this and set unique permissions down to item level.
 Peter

 The second demo gives a tip for easier permission management:

 create security groups that include people who should have the same permissions.